Understanding No Interest Loans in Australia with NILs

 - Medical procedures not covered by Medicare

-- Glasses and hearing aids
+- Glasses or hearing aids

 - Mobility aids

-- Mental health support services
+- Some health support services

 Vehicle and transport costs

-Under the NILs for Vehicles program:
+Through the NILs for Vehicles program:

-- Loans between $2,000 and $5,000
+- Loans may range between $2,000 and $5,000

 Housing and education expenses

-NILs may also cover:
+In some cases, NILs loans may help cover:

-- Rental bond or rent in advance (up to $3,000)
+- Rental bonds or rent in advance

-- Council rates (case-by-case)
+- Council rates in specific circumstances

-- Natural disaster recovery costs
+- Costs associated with natural disaster recovery

-- School uniforms, fees and education equipment
+- School uniforms, education equipment or essential study materials

-What you cannot use NILs for
+What you generally cannot use NILs for

 - Cash withdrawals